Grill pans

 What you should know about the grill pan

-• It is suitable for gentle and low-fat preparation.
-Due to the good heat distribution inside the pan, meat and vegetables are gently cooked through at the other points and remain tender and juicy.
+• It is suitable for gentle and low-fat cooking.
+Due to the good heat distribution inside the pan, meat and vegetables cook gently in other areas and remain tender and juicy.

-• Your food is placed on the grill profile, which creates the popular stripe pattern.
+• Your food rests on the grill profile, creating the popular stripe pattern.

-• Catch the roast juice to create a hearty sauce.
+• Collect the drippings to create a hearty sauce.

-• The grill pan is a good alternative to the outdoor grill when the weather is not playing along.
+• The grill pan is a good alternative to an outdoor grill when the weather doesn't cooperate.

 • The pan is suitable for all types of stoves.

-• Unfortunately, you have to clean it by hand to enjoy it for a long time.
+• Unfortunately, you need to clean it by hand to enjoy it for a long time.

-• Make sure your grill pan is preheated.
+• Make sure your grill pan is preheated a bit.

-• The food should not be placed directly from the refrigerator into the pan, but should acclimate a bit.
+• The food should not be placed in the pan straight from the refrigerator but should acclimate a bit.

-• After the preheating time, reduce the power of the stove (2/3 of the stove power is sufficient).
+• After the preheating time, reduce the stove's power (2/3 of the stove power is sufficient).

-• When using oil, use a highly heatable oil.
-At the high temperatures in the pan, it burns quickly and begins to smoke.
+• When using oil, you should use a high-heat oil.
+At the high temperatures in the pan, it burns quickly and starts to smoke.

-• The perfect time to put your food in the pan is when the oil starts to smoke slightly.
+• The perfect time to place your food in the pan is when the oil starts to smoke slightly.

-• It is important not to turn your steak too quickly and too often.
-This way you get the popular grill stripes that are essential.
-If it doesn't come off, wait a moment.
-After about a minute, your food will be easier to release and turn.
+• It's important not to turn your steak too quickly and too often.
+This way, you get the popular grill stripes, which are indispensable.
+If it doesn't release, wait a moment.
+After about a minute, your food will release and turn more easily.

 • What is very crucial is the cooking time.
-One person may like their steak completely cooked, while another may like it almost raw.
-However, since the meat usually has different thicknesses, we'll give you a little trick to achieve the desired degree of doneness.
-Press lightly on the steak with your finger or a spatula:
+Some like their steak well-done, others almost raw.
+But since the meat usually has a different thickness, we'll tell you a little trick to achieve the desired doneness.
+Lightly press into the steak with your finger or a spatula:

-• If red meat juice still comes out, it is called rare.
+• If red meat juice still comes out, it's called rare (bloody).

-• If it gives way strongly under pressure, it is medium.
+• If it gives way significantly under pressure, it's medium.